-At the end of our planning work we will issue our Accounts Audit Protocol.
+We have issued our Accounts Audit Protocol to the Authority.
 This important document sets out our audit approach and timetable.
 It also summarises the working papers and other evidence we require the Authority to provide during our interim and final accounts visits.

-We met with the Senior Finance Manager (Financial Planning and Reporting) to discuss mutual learning points from the 2011/12 audit.
+The Audit Commission met with the finance team to discuss mutual learning points from the 2011/12 audit.
 These will be incorporated into our work plan for 2012/13.
 We revisit progress against areas identified for development as the audit progresses.

-Section three Our audit approach - control evaluation
+Our audit approach - control evaluation

-During March to April 2013 we will complete our interim audit work.
+During March 2013 we will complete our interim audit work.